mfauzanamzar/mfauzanamzar/README.md

 ## Hi there, I'm Fauzan

-I'm a Junior Frontend Developer and currently studying in informatic Engineering of Hasanuddin University Makassar, Indonesia
+I'm a Junior Frontend Web Developer and currently studying in informatic Engineering of Hasanuddin University Makassar, Indonesia

 <p align="left">